RaisinTen/fs-make/CONTRIBUTING.md

 ### Usage

-After making the input file describing the structure of the file system, compile it into the bash script for making it using:
+After making the input file describing the folder structure, compile it into the bash script for making it using:
 ```sh
 $ fs-make infile outfile
 ```